-Table 2-3: Summary of relevant emerging policies in the Sheffield Plan: Our City,Our Future Publication (Pre-Submission) Draft.
-Part 2: DevelopmentManagement Policies and Implementation.
+Table 2-3: Summary of relevant emerging policies in the Sheffield Plan: Our City, Our Future Publication (Pre-Submission) Draft.
+Part 2: Development Management Policies and Implementation.

-Policy Provisions NC2 - Development in the Residential Zones In the Residential Zones, the following uses will be: Preferred Residential Institutions (Class C2) Housing (Class C3) Acceptable Houses in multiple occupation (Class C4) Houses in multiple occupation with more than 6 residents (sui generis) Commercial, business, and service uses (Class E) Learning and non-residential institutions (Class F1) Local community uses (Class F2) Unacceptable General industrial (Class B2)Storage or distribution (Class B8)
+Policy Provisions NC2 - In the Residential Zones, the following uses will be: Development in the Residential Preferred Zones Residential Institutions (Class C2) Housing (Class C3) Acceptable Houses in multiple occupation (Class C4) Houses in multiple occupation with more than 6 residents (sui generis) Commercial, business, and service uses (Class E) Learning and non-residential institutions (Class F1) Local community uses (Class F2) Unacceptable General industrial (Class B2)Storage or distribution (Class B8)

+Policy

+Provisions

-Policy Provisions • Unclassified uses that would be incompatible with residential use due to the noise, pollution, or traffic that they would generate NC3 - Provision of Affordable A contribution towards the provision of affordable housing will be required from the following housing developments: Housing Sites with capacity for 10 or more dwellings; • Sites with a capacity of less than 10 dwellings which would provide 10 or more dwellings when combined with an adjoining allocated site or vacant site.
+• Unclassified uses that would be incompatible with residential use due to the noise, pollution, or traffic that they would generate of Affordable Housing

+NC3 - Provision A contribution towards the provision of affordable housing will be required from the following housing developments:

+- Sites with capacity for 10 or more dwellings; - Sites with a capacity of less than 10 dwellings which would provide 10 or more dwellings when combined with an adjoining allocated site or vacant site.

 The developer will be required to provide a specified percentage of the gross internal floor area of the development for transfer to a Registered Affordable Housing Provider at 10% in Chapeltown/Ecclesfield.

-The tenure mix should be: 25% affordable housing for First Homes 25% affordable housing for social rented or equivalent affordable tenures 50% affordable rent or housing for intermediate housing or equivalent affordable tenures NC4 - Housing for Independent and Supported Living All new homes should be designed to enable independent living.
-This means: a) In developments of fewer than 50 new homes, 100% should be designed to be accessible and adaptable dwellings; b) In developments of 50 or more new homes, 98% should be designed to be accessible and adaptable dwellings and the remaining 2% should be wheelchair adaptable dwellings.
+The tenure mix should be:

+- 25% affordable housing for First Homes - 25% affordable housing for social rented or equivalent affordable tenures - 50% affordable rent or housing for intermediate housing or equivalent affordable tenures

+NC4 - Housing for Independent and Supported Living

+All new homes should be designed to enable independent living.
+This means:

+- a) In developments of fewer than 50 new homes, 100% should be designed to be accessible and adaptable dwellings; - b) In developments of 50 or more new homes, 98% should be designed to be accessible and adaptable dwellings and the remaining 2% should be wheelchair adaptable dwellings.

 Wheelchair adaptable homes should be located on the flattest part of a site and, where feasible, as close as possible to local facilities.

 Specialist housing designated for older or disabled people will be promoted in areas of need.

 All specialist housing designated for older or disabled people, including supported accommodation (including hostels providing an element of care), and non-supported accommodation should be wheelchair adaptable or fully wheelchair accessible throughout.

-NC5 - Creating Mixed Mixed communities will be created and maintained by encouraging the development of housing to meet a range of
+NC5 - Creating Mixed Communities

+Mixed communities will be created and maintained by encouraging the development of housing to meet a range of needs including providing a mix of values, sizes, types, and tenures.
+This will be achieved by:

-Communities
+Policy Provisions